Exhibitions

 March 2 – August 31 | Center for Missouri Studies, Columbia

-For information on Day of Ginger April 13.
 A collection of costumes originally worn by Hollywood star Ginger Rogers will be on display in the SHSMO Art Gallery, in collaboration with the University of Missouri’s Department of Textile and Apparel Management.
 Rogers used clothing to strategically craft her own unique persona, including her partnership with Fred Astaire, throughout her career from the 1920s to 1984.
+Learn how the legendary performer from Independence, Missouri, inspired contemporary apparel design by students in the Department of Textile and Apparel Management.

 Painting of soldiers preparing to board a ship to go to war.
 One soldier looks over his shoulder back at the viewer